-To include in a classification of RUM activities labels like e.g. "sustainable agriculture" would certainly lead to overlapping with EP activities if the activities already covered by CEPA were not excluded.
+Including in a classification of RUM activities labels like e.g. "sustainable agriculture" would certainly lead to overlapping with EP activities, unless the activities already covered by CEPA were excluded.
 For example a concept of "sustainable agriculture" can be encompassed in the RUM field without overlapping with the EP field, only if it includes essentially activities aiming at a more efficient water use, since other environmental activities, like protection of soil, groundwater quality, biodiversity, etc., are already covered by CEPA.
-Consequently the issue is whether labels such as "sustainable agriculture" should be part of a classification of RUM activities and how their meaning would have to be specified.
+The issue is then whether labels such as "sustainable agriculture" should be part of a classification of RUM activities and how their meaning would have to be specified.

-In order to understand in depth this issue a fundamental question needs to be addressed: what does it mean "sustainable" for an economic activity?
+In order to understand in depth this issue, a fundamental question needs to be addressed: what does it mean "sustainable" for an economic activity?
 A general answer could be that, from an environmental point of view, the more an activity is carried out with technologies and measures that protect the environment and/or save natural resources, the more it can be considered as "sustainable".
-This general concept relate both to RUM and EP activities and in principle can concern every ISIC activity.
+This general concept relates both to RUM and EP activities and in principle can concern every ISIC activity.
 As a matter of fact, however, in the literature the word "sustainable" is used only for labelling certain ISIC activities, like in particular agriculture, forestry, fisheries, transport, tourism (e.g. nobody speaks about "sustainable manufacturing").
-Indeed this delimitation - together with the fact that, as already pointed out, the content corresponding to these labels is not well clarified - suggests that speaking about "sustainable" economic activities depends very much on policy statements, which can vary in time and space.
-Denominations of environmental activities that are categorised according to the main purpose of the same activities, identified essentially on the basis of technical aspects (like in CEPA), are supposed to be more stable in time and space, being independent of the emphasis attached to different words in somewhat volatile policy statements.
+Indeed this delimitation - together with the fact that, as already pointed out, the content corresponding to these labels is not well clarified - has its main origin in the political debate, which may vary in time and space.
+On the other hand, denominations of environmental activities that are categorised according to their main purpose and identified essentially on the basis of technical aspects (e.g. like in CEPA), are independent of the emphasis attached to different words in somewhat volatile policy statements and can better hold in time and space.

-Consistently with these considerations, Istat did not include in CRUMA labels such as "sustainable agriculture", "sustainable fisheries", etc..
-Furthermore, the rationale underlying the Italian CRUMA is to create RUM categories with no overlapping with CEPA classes, which does not allow to show activities such as "sustainable agriculture", "sustainable transport", etc. as separate categories since these usually include also several kinds of environmental protection activities covered by CEPA.
-This doesn't exclude the possibility of regrouping environmental activities according to criteria based on ISIC activities (see for example Table 6), in order to match a possible specific demand of such kind of information.
+Consistently with the above considerations and rationale, the proposed CRUMA does not include labels such as "sustainable agriculture", "sustainable fisheries", etc..

-The comments received on the draft issue paper indicate that there is agreement on this approach.
+One main criterion, like in the Italian CRUMA, is to avoid creating RUM categories with possible overlapping with CEPA classes.
+This does not allow to show activities such as "sustainable agriculture", "sustainable transport", etc. as separate categories, since these usually include also several kinds of environmental protection activities covered by CEPA.
+This does not mean, however, that the demand for statistical information on the "sustainable" activities at issue cannot be met, because there is still the possibility of regrouping environmental activities according to criteria based on ISIC activities (see for example Table 6).

+The comments received indicate that there is agreement on this approach.
 It has been suggested to avoid the use of the word "sustainable" for identifying specific kinds of activities for classification purposes.
 The arguments supporting this position include the fact that many EP and RUM activities are usually carried out by many ISIC sectors as ancillary activities, as well as the lack of an agreed definition of what is a sustainable activity.